nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <br> Expected: Adds the person to the ProfBook.
 <br> Now progressively remove or edit each attribute in the add command and view the outputs
 2. Test case: Calling the same command `add n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
-<br> Expected: This person already exists in the address book.
+<br> Expected: This person already exists in the  ProfBook.
 3. Test case: On changing name to lower case we can add the person `add n/john doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
 <br> Expected: Adds the person to the ProfBook.
 4. Test case: `add n/John Doe a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `